turingschool-examples/backend_mod_1_prework/day_6/questions.md

 **In relation to a Class, what is behavior?**

 If an attribute is a noun or adjective that is unique to an object of a class, a behavior would be the verb.
-Behaviors are things that a class can do.
+Behaviors are things that an object can do.
 For example, a Person class would have a name attribute.
 It would also have a say_name behavior where it returns a value of or "says" its name attribute.

 **In the space below, create a Dog class with at least 2 attributes and 2 behaviors**

 ```
 class Dog
-  attr_accessor :name :breed
   #attributes to be created for each new instance during initialize
-  def initialize(name, breed)
+  def initialize(name, breed, sitting=false)
     @name = name
     @breed = breed
-    @sitting = false
+    @sitting = sitting
   end

   # a behavior/method of a dog (something a dog can do)